-- Controlled Functions: A function which exercises significant influence on the conduct of affairs

-of the financial services provider, relates to controlling or monitoring compliance and involves

-the provision of a financial service (i.e. advice to customers; control over customer property;

-dealing in / with property on behalf of the financial service provider).

-- Pre-approval Controlled Functions: For insurance companies this would specifically include the Board of Directors, Chief Executive Officer and other selected senior management positions.
-In AMF, these senior management positions are as follows:

-- Head of Actuarial Function

-- o Chief Investment Officer

-- o Chief Risk Officer

-- Chief Financial Officer

-- o Head of Internal Audit

-- o Head of Compliance
+- Controlled Functions (CF): A function which exercises significant influence on the conduct of affairs of the financial services provider, relates to controlling or monitoring compliance and involves the provision of a financial service (i.e. advice to customers; control over customer property; dealing in / with property on behalf of the financial service provider). - Pre-Approval Controlled Functions (PCF): For insurance companies this would specifically include the Board of Directors, Chief Executive Officer and other selected senior management positions.
+In AMF, these senior management positions are as follows: - Head of Actuarial Function - Chief Investment Officer - Chief Risk Officer - Chief Financial Officer - Chief Operating Officer - Head of Internal Audit - Head of Compliance

 The Company, as a CBI-regulated entity, maintains formal standards of fitness and probity of all relevant staff.
-In order to do so the Company must conduct due diligence on each individual performing a controlled or pre-approval controlled function to verify that the individual is:
+In order to do so the Company must conduct due diligence on each individual performing a CF or PCF to verify that the individual is: